iDContentGroup/smpl-talk-dev-wrapper/scripts/readme.txt

 git add --chmod=+x <path>// executable git add --chmod=+x <path>// not

-This whole folder is set to executable
+run_pods.sh is set to executable as required to build for iOS through Ionic Pro